How to Activate Two Factor Authentication (2FA) for WordPress Admin

 Redirect Admin:

-• Redirect users who try to access the standard admin URLs (/wp-admin or /wp-admin/) to a custom page (Could be a 404 error page).
+Redirect users access from the default admin URL (/wp-admin or /wp-admin/) to a custom page (Could be a 404 error page).

 New Register URL (Optional):

-If you want to customize the user registration process, you can create a unique registration page.
-WP Adminify doesn't directly control user registration, but you can combine it with other plugins to achieve this (e.g., Membership plugins with "Anyone can register" enabled).
+WP Adminify doesn't directly control user registration.
+But you can use other third party plugins for that.
 Then, set a custom URL for your registration page using WP Adminify.

 Change WordPress login url to enhance security besides 2fa